-Access to stored hot water in the event of a power outage
+Access to tanked hot water in the event of a power outage

-In the event of a power outage, a tanked water heater will usually have some hot water stored prior to losing electricity.
+During a power outage, tanked water heaters will usually have hot water stored prior to losing electricity.

 Tankless Water Heaters

 Tankless water heaters are much smaller than tanked heaters and are often affixed to a wall.
-Tankless heaters work by heating water on-demand with either natural gas or propane.
+A tankless heater works by heating water on-demand with either natural gas or propane.

 What Are The Advantages of a Tankless Water Heater?

 With a tankless water heater, you’ll never have to worry about hot water running out.
 They provide instantaneous hot water directly to your tap or shower, rather than preheating and storing it like a tanked version.

 Tankless water heaters can save you up to 30% on your water heating bill when compared to a tanked heater.
 They can also be up to 98% energy-efficient, so you can feel better about doing your part for the environment and saving a little extra money each month!